-Fine Art offers excellent opportunities to use and develop your imaginative and creative talents through intensive drawing and painting-based lessons.
+Fine Art & Design offers excellent opportunities to use and develop your imaginative and creative talents through exploring a range of two-dimensional and three-dimensional media.
 It combines well with most other subjects, although students looking for careers in specific fields of artistic design often choose to take one or two other visual arts courses.

-Grade 5 or above in Art is required, if taken at GCSE.
-Higher grades in GCSE Art preferred.
-Evidence of confident drawing ability shown through a portfolio will be required at interview for all candidates.
+Grade 5 or above in Art (if taken at GCSE).
+Evidence of drawing ability shown through a portfolio will be required at interview.

 As an international student you must:

-Fine Art students work with a range of drawing and painting media and techniques.
+Students work with a range of drawing and painting media and techniques.
 This course is recommended for students who enjoy devising creative work from observation and who are also comfortable with the use of a broad range of drawing media and methods.
-The course is 2D based.
-The emphasis, in order to meet the exam board requirements, is on drawing skills and developing students ability with mark making and usage of colour skills in particular.
-Additionally, composition and how to effectively synthesise foreground with background will be an essential developmental skill that students should expect to acquire.
+Students will be able to draw inspiration from images, compositions, forms and ideas outside of a specific discipline and will have the opportunity to explore an array of techniques.
+The emphasis, in order to meet the exam board requirements, is gaining knowledge and understanding of the scope and variety of disciplines and approaches.

-On this course, students will develop technical skills in the use of drawing and painting media, honing their creative abilities.
-Students will look at the work of other artists and, through sustained practical projects, will improve their own observational drawing ability.
-The course will help students develop a sophisticated visual aesthetic, and understand the use of colour and mark making style and technique, encouraging them to be self-critical and inquisitive.
+Through sustained practical projects, you will improve your own observational drawing ability.
+The course will help you develop a sophisticated visual aesthetic, and understand the use of colour and mark making style and technique, encouraging you to be self-critical and inquisitive.
 Having a passionate interest in both painting and drawing is an essential requirement for this course.

 60% Personal Investigation, 40% externally-set practical exam